Services: Capacity Building, Curriculum Development, ICTs in Education, Teacher Training, Technical Assistance

 IBECP sought to address those issues of access and quality through an approach that emphasized holistic programming, stakeholder-driven development, and improved educational relevance and management.
 This program built upon the solid experience gained by World Education over the previous five years of implementation of the USAID-funded Educational Support for Children in Underserved Populations (ESCUP) Program and the Schools for Life (SfL) Program.

 IBECP was designed with the goal of promoting "better educated youth" and "increased relevance, quality, and access in basic education."
 Increased access was addressed through a combination of scholarships, school latrines and safe water, and other enrollment-boosting activities mediated by school grants.
 Educational quality was strengthened through interventions focusing on improved curricula in life skills, teacher education, and school management.
 IBECP targeted schools from a mix of demographic backgrounds including urban, rural, and remote.

 World Education and its partners worked in Kampong Cham, Kratie, and Siem Reap provinces, and, by project end, had provided support to 301 schools and a total of 136,383 students.
 Scholarships were distributed to 7,438 vulnerable primary-school children, and 2,241 vulnerable secondary-school students, 81% of whom completed Grade 9.
 Sixty-three percent of primary schools and 54% of secondary schools reported a decline in dropout from baseline.
-Noteworthy school improvements were also under the IBEC project, including the repair of 716 classrooms and the installation of WASH stations in 300 schools.
-The project also addressed Cambodia's chronic teacher shortage by providing training scholarships to 360 locally-recruited teachers.
+Other noteworthy school improvements under the IBEC project include the repair of 716 classrooms and the installation of WASH stations in 300 schools.
+The project also addressed Cambodia's chronic teacher shortage by providing training scholarships to 360 locally recruited teachers.